SPRITZ-Research-Group/Skype-Type/README.md

 ## Examples

-Generate a model from training data in file1.wav, file1.txt, and all files in folder1 and folder2, and save it in folder3/model:
+Generate a model from training data in file1.wav, file1.txt, and all files in folder1 and folder2, and save it in folder3/model(note: specifying individual filenames will force the program to reprocess the specified files each time and not take advantage of the generated press files it is better to specify a containing folder of the wav and txt files):

 > generate_model.py file1.wav file1.txt folder1 folder2 folder3/model